swcarpentry/matlab-novice-inflammation/_episodes/02-scripts.md

 When saving plots to disk,
 it's sometimes useful to turn off their visibility as MATLAB plots them.
-For example, we might not want to view the figures in MATLAB, and not displaying the figures could make the script run faster.
+For example, we might not want to view (or spend time closing) the figures in MATLAB, and not displaying the figures could make the script run faster.

 Let's add a couple of lines of code to do this: